DanielAmes/DanielAmes.github.io/_posts/2024-12-30-monte-carlo.md

 As the sample size increases, however, such an exhaustive approach becomes computationally infeasible: the number of bootstrap samples to be evaluated for an original sample size of $n$ is $\binom{2n-1}{n}$, which asymptotically is $4^n / \sqrt{n\pi}$.[^2]

-We overcome this computational constraint by the application of Monte Carlo methods to the empirical distribution.
+We overcome this computational constraint by approximating the ideal bootstrap estimate using Monte Carlo methods.

 ## Review of Monte Carlo Simulation and Estimation